what you need to know about the courses

-- Course 2 (for Years 1-2) is not available as an online course, as the children are too young.
+- Course 1 (for First Year of School) and Course 2 (for Years 1-2) are not available as online courses, as the children are too young.

 - Premium Online Courses 3 & 4 (covering Years 3-6) have complete “double sets” of content (Foundation then Consolidation) to support teaching the same group of students over two years.

 - Premium Online Course 5 (covering Years 7-8) also has additional extension content to support a second year of teaching the same group of students as well.

 premium online or group presentation version?